Nintendo 64 Architecture

 Architecture of the Reality Signal Processor (RSP).

-Also known as RSP, it’s just another CPU package composed of:
+Also known as RSP, the Reality Signal Processor is a CPU package composed of [18]:

-To operate this module, the CPU stores in RAM a series of commands called Display list along with the data that will be manipulated, then the RSP reads the list and applies the required operations on it.
-The available features include geometry transformations (such as perspective projection), clipping and lighting.
+To operate the RSP, the CPU stores a series of commands called Display list in RAM, along with the data to be manipulated.
+The RSP then reads the list and performs the required operations on it.
+Available functions include geometry transformations (such as perspective projection), clipping, and lighting.

-This seems straightforward, but how does it perform these operations?
-Well, here’s the interesting part: Unlike its competitors (PS1 and Saturn), the geometry engine is not hard-wired.
-Instead, the RSP contains some memory (4 KB for instructions and 4 KB for data) to store microcode [11]: A small program, with no more than 1000 instructions, that implements the graphics pipeline.
-In other words, it directs the Scalar Unit on how it should operate our graphics data.
-The microcode is fed by the CPU during runtime.
+This may seem straightforward, but how does it perform these operations?
+Well, here’s the interesting part: unlike its competitors (the PlayStation and Sega Saturn), the geometry engine is not hard-wired.
+Instead, the RSP contains some memory (4 KB for instructions and 4 KB for data) to store microcode [19]: A small program, with no more than 1000 instructions, that implements the graphics pipeline.
+In other words, it tells the Scalar Unit how to process the graphics data.
+The microcode is fed by the main CPU at runtime.

-Nintendo provided different microcodes to choose from [12] and, similarly to the SNES’ background modes, each one balances the resources differently.
+Nintendo provided multiple microcodes to choose from and, similar to the SNES’ background modes, each one balances system resources differently [20].

 Reality Display Processor